University of Technology Sydney

 Intent:

-This assessment task engages with Module 1: Module 1: Critical Histories of Technology.
+This assessment task engages with Module 1: Critical Histories of Technology.
 It asks you to synthesise ideas from a range of sources (particularly the lectures and weekly set readings) and apply academic writing principles, such as academic referencing and academic integrity protocols.

 Objective(s):